niclaslindstedt/ninjadog-base/README.md

 - Be served through the web
 - Log events
 - Download torrents through an RSS feed
-- Monitor a folder on your harddrive for torrent files (recursively) and add them to qBitTorrent when found
+- Monitor a folder on your harddrive for torrent files (recursively) and add them to qbittorrent when found

 To do this, run the following: